 Available only to Minnesota fire departments.

-General information: The Volunteer Fire Assistance Grant program is a cost-share program.
+General information: The Volunteer Fire Assistance Grant Program is a matching grant program.
 It provides financial and technical assistance to Minnesota fire departments in cities or communities with a population under 10,000.
-The primary objectives of the program are saving lives and protecting property in rural areas.
+The program's primary objectives are saving lives and protecting property in rural areas.

 Level of assistance: Approximately 220 to 250 grants from $1,000 to $5,000 are awarded in Minnesota annually.
 The grants are made on a 50:50 match basis.
 Rural fire departments must use the grant money for fire protection and comply with existing state and county rural fire protection plans.

-Priorities: Priority is given to fire departments that have the greatest need.
+Priorities: Priority is given to fire departments with the greatest need and participating in a Community Wildfire Protection Plan (CWPP) or a county all-hazard mitigation plan.
 Additional considerations include the type of project, fire runs and number of previous years funded.
-Fire departments will not receive funding if MFIRS (MN Fire Incident Reporting System) reports are not filed with the State Fire Marshal's Office each year.
+Fire departments will not receive funding if MFIRS (MN Fire Incident Reporting System) reports are not annually filed with the State Fire Marshal's office.

 Acceptable project examples:

-- Conversions of federal excess property vehicles to fire control rigs.
+- converting federal excess property vehicles to fire control rigs

 Grants are not allowed for:

-How to apply: Grant applications are accepted from eligible Minnesota fire departments from April 1 through June 1 each year.
+How to apply: Grant applications are accepted from eligible Minnesota fire departments from April 1 through July 1 each year.
 Grant application form.
-(Fillable form require Adobe Acrobat Reader 7.0 and higher.
 Save a copy of the form for yourself and send a copy to [email protected].